Snger/reading-notes/tools/git.md

 - pull/push from multiple remote locations
 - Why am I getting the message, “fatal: This operation must be run in a work tree?”
 - How can I add an empty directory to a Git repository?
+- How To Change Git Remote Origin - devconnected
 - Adding Remote Repositories
 - Delete a branch \(local or remote\)
 - git stuck on Unpacking Objects phase